-We aim to achieve this through a number of strategies that include providing our customers with unrivalled customer service.
+We aim to achieve this through a number of strategies that include providing our customers with unrivaled customer service.

-We aim to respond to our customer enquiries promptly.
+We aim to respond to our customer inquiries promptly.

 Our customers will also enjoy the luxury of an open, fresh, friendly and a soothing atmosphere to enjoy their treats.